yoember/yoember.github.io/index.md

 RSVP tries to download all three requested models, and only returns with a fulfilled state if all are retrieved successfully.

 In the `setupController` hook, we split up the models into their own controller property.
+Actually, you can skip this step.
+If you skip, you have to use `model.libraries`, `model.books` properties in your controller and in your template.
+Other option, if you have a controller, you can make an alias there, so other developers can immediately see where those property data come from with checking the Controller file only.
+(You can see the alternative "alias version" on my github repo.)

 ### Short summary of route hooks